VentGrey/Epitaph/README.md

 🚨 If you want your source / mention & material to be removed from here, please send an email or open an issue and read the copyright notice at the end of this file. 🚨

 This project is built on top of the [Blue Coffee](https://github.com/Qwart376/Blue-Coffee) theme by @Qwart376.

+> As of 2023, Blue Coffee link is down, It seems the author deleted both account and repository.
+If someone has a fork

 I drew inspiration and patches from the following sources: